jwharm/java-gi/README.md

 The instructions above link to pre-built bindings for the entire GTK4 library stack and LibAdwaita.

 If you want to generate bindings for other versions, platforms or libraries, follow these steps:
-- First, download and install [JDK 19](https://jdk.java.net/19/) and [Gradle](https://gradle.org/).
+- First, download and install [JDK 19](https://jdk.java.net/19/) and [Gradle](https://gradle.org/) version 7.6 or newer.
 - Install the GObject-introspection (gir) files of the library you want to generate bindings for.
   For example, in Fedora, to install the gir files for GTK4 and LibAdwaita, execute: `sudo dnf install gtk4-devel glib-devel libadwaita-devel gobject-introspection-devel`
 - Running `gradle build` is enough to generate and build gtk4 bindings.

 The resulting jar files are located in the `gtk4/build/libs` folder.

-If you encounter errors about an unsupported `class file version`, make sure that Gradle is using a supported JDK (18 or older) and try again.
+If you encounter errors about an unsupported `class file version`, make sure that Gradle is at least version 7.6.

 If you wish to create bindings for other libraries, add the library name, Java package name, and the name of the GIR file to `gtk4/gradle.build.kts`.
 In this file, you can also override method names or exclude certain types if neccessary.